Francis-McKee/block-css/README.md

 - Photo gallery
 - Ecommerce site to display products

-**Recommendations:**
-- Instead of using links below each block image, try using the image itself as a link
+Recommendation: Instead of using links below each block image, try using the image itself as a link